-- Email is welcome. i provide a public email address (wood dot valerie dot valerie at gmail), and, as above, i protect your information.
-Email topics might include a private conversation, those vague compliments, suggestions on topics or how to improvee my blog.
+- Email is welcome. i provide a public email address (wood dot valerie dot valerie at gmail), and, as i said above, i protect your information.
+Welcome email topics might include a private conversation, those vague compliments, suggestions on topics or how to improve my blog.
 If you don't understand the shortcuts i've taken to protect from spambots, ask a computer-literate friend.
 Yes, you do have one or, likely, more

 - Do you have a blog or website of your own?
 You can add it after your name if you like, but to put it in the body of your comment, the site really has to relate to what i've said and actually contribute to the discussion.
-Adding your webaddress makes the comment less likely to appear.
+That said, adding your webaddress makes the comment less likely to appear.

 - Google has a spam filter.
-If Google tags a message as spam, i will take that into consideration, but not as final.
-Likewise, my geekguys' opinion counts as well in determining spam.
+If Google tags a message as spam, i will strongly consider that, but take it as final.
+Likewise, my geekguys' opinion counts highly too when i determine spam.

 Believe it or not, i do look forward to hearing from you all and having an intelligent conversation on any of my topics!